 - Write all email messages in a professional manner.
-The content of an email should be to the same standard as a letter - When sending emails to parents use the 'Bcc' feature of an email to ensure data protection is respected - Check carefully when doing a 'reply all' to an email about who the recipients are - Consider carefully the full implications of sending bulk emails (emails to large numbers of recipients).
-For example, a 5MB email sent to 200 staff could consume 1000Mb of server disk space - Try and minimize the size of emails and their attachments.
-For example, large photos can often be made much smaller before being emailed - Consider the use of servers (eg staff files) to publish and share documents and pictures and then circulate the address in your email message rather than use large attachments - Be careful when sending emails containing personal or confidential information.
-Check the recipient's name, especially if there is more than one person with the same name - Avoid sending sensitive information in an email.
-Sending an email is like sending a postcard through the post - Try to minimize the use of graphics, different fonts, formats stored within a document when sending it as an attachment to an email - Do not open attachments from unknown sources.
-Always virus scan a document received as an attachment in an email before opening the document - The receipt of any email communication containing obscene material must be reported immediately to either your line manager, a member of SLT or an IT technician

-- Emails should not be accepted if they contain inappropriate language and/or content.
+The content of an email should be to the same standard as a letter - Remember that electronic communications are commonly included in "subject access requests" and "freedom of information requests".
+Always assume that the message you're writing will be read by more than just the person you're sending it to in particular if it is about an individual ensure it remains professional enough that you'd be happy for them and / or their parents to read it, - When sending emails to parents use the 'Bcc' feature of an email to ensure data protection is respected - Check carefully when doing a 'reply all' to an email about who the recipients are - Consider carefully the full implications of sending bulk emails (emails to large numbers of recipients).
+For example, a 5MB email sent to 200 staff could consume 1000Mb of server disk space - Consider the use of servers (eg staff files or Google Drive) to publish and share documents and pictures and then circulate the address in your email message rather than use large attachments - Be careful when sending emails containing personal or confidential information.
+Check the recipient's name, especially if there is more than one person with the same name - Do not open attachments from unknown sources.
+Always virus scan a document received as an attachment in an email before opening the document - The receipt of any email communication containing obscene material must be reported immediately to either your line manager, a member of SLT or an IT technician - Emails should not be accepted if they contain inappropriate language and/or content.
 They should be returned immediately to the sender with a request for a revised version to be submitted.
-If appropriate, your line manager, member of SLT or an IT technician should be informed - You should endeavour to ensure that personal email cannot be interpreted as official school correspondence - Avoid using continuous uppercase text unless for particular emphasis, as this is interpreted as 'shouting' - Be careful when using humour or sarcasm within a message as this can be easily misinterpreted - Try to save emails within a meaningful file structure and delete messages periodically.
+If appropriate, your line manager, member of SLT or an IT technician should be informed - You should endeavour to ensure that personal email cannot be interpreted as official school correspondence - Avoid using continuous uppercase text unless for particular emphasis, as this is interpreted as 'shouting' - Be careful when using humour or sarcasm within a message as this can be easily misinterpreted